-Prior to receiving a CP for review, we encourage councils to contact us so that we can engage with councils around having sufficient information that reasonably supports their contribution plan or changes to their existing contribution plan.
+Prior to receiving a CP for review, we encourage councils to contact us so that we can discuss the information required to support their contribution plan or changes to their existing contribution plan.
 This will assist with a timely assessment and may assist with councils preparing their application.
 We also aim to proactively reach out to councils when we understand the council is considering or developing a contributions plan for IPART's review.
 We consider this early engagement critical in ensuring an efficient and effective review process.